- Published 6 Jul 2015

 Put yourself through:

 Raise awareness about how half of the world has less than $2.50 for food each day and spend a week hungry by living on the same yourself for five days.
-This fundraiser by effective charity evaluators Charity Science is a great way to start a conversation about poverty and raise money to help.
+Turning the experiment into a fundraiser is a great way to start a conversation about poverty and raise money to help.

 Demonstrate the challenges facing millions in developing countries to friends and family by getting sponsored to live on just 30 litres of water for three days – the average amount of water available to people in the developing world to use for drinking, washing and cooking.